ELowry/EL-Gallery/README.md

 * EL-Gallery uses responsive design, and you may wish to choose a specific page width at which the thumbnails will go from 8 per line to 5 per line.
 * You can deactivate the navigation arrows for a lighter, simpler aesthetic.
 * You may wish to disable the links on a gallery’s images.
-* If you have installed the <a href="http://wordpress.org/plugins/wp-mobile-detect/" "Plugin : WP Mobile Detect" target="_blank">WP Mobile Detect</a> plugin, don’t forget to activate the corresponding option so images may display in a lighter format when on mobile devices.
+* If you have installed the <a href="http://wordpress.org/plugins/wp-mobile-detect/" title="Plugin : WP Mobile Detect" target="_blank">WP Mobile Detect</a> plugin, don’t forget to activate the corresponding option so images may display in a lighter format when on mobile devices.

 ### Examples

 * http://ericlowry.fr/en/<br />
 * http://alpha-gamma.fr/

+### Contributors

+* Andrew Kurtis for <a href="http://webhostinghub.com" target="_blank">WebHostingHub</a>.

 Installation
 ------------